-To maximize the benefits and minimize the risks associated with AI systems, law enforcement agencies need to take a responsible approach to AI innovation.
-Responsible AI innovation consists of integrating AI systems into law enforcement work in ways that align with policing principles and which are ethically sound and human rights compliant.
-This is a continuous process that requires an understanding of the limitations and risks of AI systems and the implementation of measures to avoid or sufficiently mitigate the negative consequences that can result from their implementation.
-Most importantly, this process should not be a cause for concern for law enforcement agencies or personnel seeking to integrate AI system into their work.
-On the contrary, understanding the limitations and risks of AI systems' empowers individuals and organizations and enables them to move forward with confidence.
+This is a continuous process that requires an understanding of the limitations and risks of Al systems and the implementation of measures to avoid or sufficiently mitigate the negative consequences that can result from their implementation.
+Most importantly, this process should not be a cause for concern for law enforcement agencies or personnel seeking to integrate Al system into their work.
+On the contrary, understanding the limitations and risks of AI systems empowers individuals and organizations and enables them to move forward with confidence.
 Such self-assurance is essential in order to counterbalance the tendency people have to rely too heavily on results from automated systems such as AI systems - also known as automation bias.
+Learn more about cognitive biases in the Technical Reference Book.